dmcote-1991/data-pagination-filtering/README.md

 ## Overview

 The Student List Application is a web-based project that displays a list of students with their details.
 It features dynamic pagination, allowing users to select the number of students displayed per page and search for specific students by name.
-This application is built using HTML, CSS, and JavaScript.
+This application is built using HTML, CSS, and TypeScript.

 ## Features